 Over the past several decades, China’s economic development has lifted hundreds of millions of Chinese out of poverty and resulted in a burgeoning middle class.
-Middle class households typically have enough income to satisfy their primary needs – food, clothing, and shelter – with some disposable income left over for additional desired consumption and savings.
+Middle class households typically have enough income to satisfy their primary needs – food, clothing, and shelter – with some disposable income left over for additional consumption and savings.
 In 2002, China’s middle class was only four percent of its population.
-A decade later this number had climbed to 31 percent, constituting over 420 million people.
+A decade later, this number had climbed to 31 percent, constituting over 420 million people.
 China’s growing middle class presents an array of new economic opportunities, but also poses significant political and demographic challenges.

 Breaking Down the Middle Class

 China’s ongoing development has created new economic opportunities in its cities, prompting hundreds of millions of rural Chinese to migrate to urban centers.
 In just a few decades, China’s urban population skyrocketed from 19 percent of the total population in 1980 to 58 percent in 2017.

 As Chinese workers have flocked to cities, wages have grown substantially, averaging an 11 percent increase per year from 2001 to 2015.
 Rising wages have led to a steady increase in China’s Gross National Income (GNI) per capita, which now stands at $14,358.
 This figure falls between the per capita income of other developing countries like South Africa ($13,139) and Brazil ($15,377), but is significantly lower than the $42,355 average of OECD economies.

 China’s urban population skyrocketed from 19 percent of the total population in 1980 to 58 percent in 2017.